 Religious beliefs and practices often foster the development of community and broad social support networks.
 Increased social contact for the elderly increases the likelihood that disease will be detected early and that elderly people will comply with treatment regimens because members of their community interact with them and ask them questions about their health and medical care.
 Elderly people who have such community networks are less likely to neglect themselves.

-Certain religious groups discourage necessary mental and physical health care, including lifesaving therapies (eg, blood transfusions, treatment of life-threatening infections, insulin therapy), and may substitute religious rituals (eg, praying, chanting, lighting candles).
-Religious cults may isolate and alienate elderly people from family members and the broader social community; some cults sometimes encourage self-destruction.
+Certain religious groups discourage mental and physical health care, including potentially lifesaving therapies (eg, blood transfusions, treatment of life-threatening infections, insulin therapy), and may substitute religious rituals (eg, praying, chanting, lighting candles).
+Some more rigid religious groups may isolate and alienate elderly people from nonparticipating family members and the broader social community.